Akshay7000/Image-Sorting/README.md

 Run the Python file and enjoy.
 Select the option 1 or 2 according to your choice.

-1. "Create face data" will capture you're image and save it to the FACES folder.
+1. 'Create face data' will capture you're image and save it to the FACES folder.
-2. "Short Images" will ask you to select the folder of images you want to sort.
+2. 'Short Images' will ask you to select the folder of images you want to sort.
 ```